-Re: HB 2143 - AN ACT concerning sales taxation; relating to exemptions on certain cash
+Re: Support (oral testimony) for HB 2143 - AN ACT concerning sales taxation; relating to exemptions on certain cash rebates on sales or leases of new motor vehicles; making exemption permanent.

-Good afternoon, Chairman Smith and Members of the House Taxation Committee.
+Good morning, Madam Chair Tyson and Members of the Senate Assessment and Taxation Committee.
 My name is Don McNeely, and I serve as the President of the Kansas Automobile Dealers Association, which represents the franchised new motor vehicle industry in Kansas.